 - name and telephone number of the contact person of the event.

-9. Parties with less than 20 (expected) visitors must not have music that is audible outside the campus.
+- Also Parties with fewer than 20 (expected) visitors must not have music that is audible outside the campus.
 In the event of complaints from neighbours, UT Security UT or the police can stop the event.